I CAN Do Gymnastics

 - Register through CAN Program Registration

-Online registration for the winter session of CAN’s multi-week programs is scheduled to take place from Monday, November 21 at noon, to Friday, November 25 at noon.
+Online registration for the spring session of CAN’s multi-week programs is scheduled to take place from Monday, February 20th at noon, to Friday, February 24th at noon.
 Participants are reminded that registration for these programs is open to PENDING ENROLLMENT ONLY, meaning that there are no spots allocated on a first come, first serve basis.